 But your company is different.
 Your company knows that loyal customers are the backbone of your organization, and the way to build a loyal customer base is through personalized customer service.

 Customers no longer just want a personalized experience–they expect it.
 80 percent of consumers say they’re more likely to do business with companies that offer personalized experiences, and customer experience is expected to overtake price and product as a key brand differentiator by 2020.

 When customers experience an issue with your product or service and trust you to resolve it, they should never be treated like another ticket on your list.
-Follow these five tips to make customer service more efficient, personal, and memorable for your customers:
+Follow these four tips to make customer service more efficient, personal, and memorable for your customers:

 1. Use Social Media To Keep Up With Your Customers

 Odds are, your customers are on at least one social media platform.
 And what is it people love about social media?
 It’s fast, it’s in real time, it informs, and it builds connections.